jerhow/AI-medical-image-processor/README.md

 * **Frameworks Used:** xUnit and Moq.
 * **Scope:** Includes tests for services like `BlobStorageService` and `BackgroundQueue`.
-* This demonstrates a commitment to robust development practices.

 ## Getting Started / Local Setup